mebobby2/flight_display/README.md

 * A private virtual network
 * Can only be accessed via the Load Balancer or the VPN
 * The VPN is configured to only allow traffic to the FlightUpdaterAPI
+* Includes a jumphost where administrators can log in to access machines residing in the private vnet.
+We use a jumphost to increase security.
+We only need to harden one machine, the jumphost itself, and none of the other machines because they are not public available.
+The jumphost will use IP whitelisting to ensure its only accessible from a certain IP range.

 ### API Endpoints
 #### Public API